stormbots/Aerial-Assist/README.md

 execute: Keeps the motor running

-isFinished: Checks a sensor to see if we have the ball yet
+isFinished: Checks a sensor to see if we have the ball yet.

 end: Stops the motors.
 ```